project-sunbird/project-sunbird.github.io/pages/features-documentation/limitedshare.md

 Content creation requirements varies from organization to organization.
 Organizations may create content and make it available to everyone, or create content for only a specific audience or only for members of a particular organization.
 To cater to this unique need, Sunbird offers the feature of  **Limited Sharing**.
 This feature enables you to share the content created via a link to selected audiences.

 ### Prerequisites
-- You are logged in
+- You are loged in
 - You have created the desired content from your workspace
 - You have filled the required meta data for the created content